 “I’m rubbish at it!” is a frequently given response when I ask my adult learners how they feel about maths.

-Many of them report a lack of enjoyment in their lessons, and far too easily utter the phrase “I’m no good at maths” in a way that would never be socially acceptable to say with regards to reading and writing.
+Many of them report a lack of enjoyment in maths class, and far too easily utter the phrase “I’m no good at maths” in a way that would never be socially acceptable to say with regards to reading and writing.

-These early experiences and attitudes towards maths have followed them into adulthood and, even though they have returned to education in order to pursue a career in the classroom, they often display apprehension – at best – towards maths-related activities.
+These early experiences and attitudes towards maths have followed them into adulthood and, even though they have returned to education in order to pursue a career in the classroom, they often display apprehension – at best – towards maths activities.
+At worst, complete math avoidance.

 Could it be that these learners simply don’t like maths, and never have, or is there something more to it?

 The term ‘maths anxiety’ has been around for about 50 years now, and yet there is still surprisingly little understanding and training given to it in schools.